digiscot/digiscot-website/pages/participation/one-digital.md

 **So what’s unique about our Events and Networking?**

 <ul class="browser-default">
-<li>You’ll have the opportunity to network with fellow third sector participants from a wide range of organisations.
+<li>You’ll have the opportunity to network with fellow third sector participants from a wide range of organisations.</li>
-<li>You’ll have access to a range of face-to-face and online events on relevant topics led by experts and key facilitators.
+<li>You’ll have access to a range of face-to-face and online events on relevant topics led by experts and key facilitators.</li>
-<li>A free opportunity to further develop your digital learning.
+<li>A free opportunity to further develop your digital learning.</li>
 </ul>

 Find out more about our Events and Networking [here](https://digital.scvo.org.uk/evolution/events-and-networking/).